marcinjahn/vuepress-plugin-feedback-panel/README.md

 }
 ```

 All the provided answers will be provided.
-Each answer contans:
+Each answer contains:

 - `question` - the text of the question
 - `answer` - the provided answer.
-The type of this field depends from the type
+The type of this field depends on the type
-  of question
+  of the question
 - `questionId` - the ID of the question

 Other than that, the object contains: